smritissh/git/README.md

 # git
-This is a demo of resturant website
+This is a dummy website of resturant.